FranciszekLagoda/Bachelor-s_Degree/1_Ask/readme.md

 ## Complementary Research Questions
 * What is an economic crisis in a country?
 How to recognize it?
-* What are the different types of economic crises?
 * Which countries have a sufficiently intense trade exchange with Poland to be suitable for effective analysis?
 * Which countries meet the criteria for trade volume and the occurrence of a crisis?
 * What was the overall trend in the differences between import and export responses to the crisis?